lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Identities and trust anchors {#identities}

 Policies for what connections to allow are typically set based on the identity of the other party, and parties typically only allow connections from a specific identity or a small restricted set of identities.
 For example, in the case of a device connecting to a network, the network may only allow connections from devices which authenticate with certificates having a particular range of serial numbers and signed by a particular CA. On the other hand, the device may only be allowed to connect to a network which authenticates with a particular public key (information of which may be provisioned, e.g., out of band or in the external authorization data, see {{AD}}).
-The EDHOC implementation or the application must enforce information about the intended endpoint, and in particular whether it is a specific identity or a set of identities.
+The EDHOC implementation or the application must decide on allowing a connection or not depending on the intended endpoint, and in particular whether it is a specific identity or a set of identities.
 Either EDHOC passes information about identity to the application for a decision, or EDHOC needs to have access to relevant information and makes the decision on its own.

 EDHOC assumes the existence of mechanisms (certification authority, trusted third party, pre-provisioning, etc.) for specifying and distributing authentication credentials.